-Learn how to make sweet, fluffy homemade cinnamon rolls.
-This step-by-step tutorial shows you how to form, fill, and bake the best cinnamon rolls like a pro.
-You can use these simple techniques to make anything from apple and walnut rolls to classic pecan sticky buns.
+Learn how to make sweet, fluffy homemade cinnamon rolls from scratch.
+This step-by-step tutorial shows you how to form, fill, and bake delicious cinnamon rolls that are better than store-bought.

 1. Prepare the yeast dough.
 Once the dough has risen once, turn it out onto a lightly floured surface.
 Flatten the dough with the palms of your hands and gently stretch and/or roll it into a rectangle.
 Related: Learn how to proof yeast and work with yeast dough.